Sensor Integration

 - Wristband or hub offline

-- Hub degraded (high CPU, low disk, outdated version)
+- Hub degraded (high CPU, low disk)

 Troubleshooting